 (d) Executive further agrees to take all reasonable measures to prevent unauthorized persons or entities from obtaining or using Confidential Information.
-Promptly upon termination of his employment with the Company and its subsidiaries, Executive agrees to deliver to the Company all property and materials within Executive's possession or control which belong to the Company or which contain Confidential Information.
+Promptly upon termination of her employment with the Company, Executive agrees to deliver to the Company all property and materials within Executive's possession or control which belong to the Company or which contain Confidential Information.

-SECTION 2.
-Non-Competition; Non-Solicitation.
+22. Non-Competition; Non-Solicitation.

 (a) Noncompetition.
-During the term of Executive's employment with the Company or any of its subsidiaries and for eighteen (18) months following the termination of such employment for any reason, Executive shall not, directly or indirectly, participate in, consult with, be employed by, or assist with the organization, planning, ownership, financing, management, operation or control of any Competitive Business in any capacity in which, in the absence of this Agreement, Confidential Information, Trade Secrets or Goodwill of the Company would reasonably be considered useful.
+During the term of Executive's employment with the Company and for eighteen (18) months following the termination of such employment for any reason, Executive shall not, directly or indirectly, participate in, consult with, be employed by, or assist with the organization, planning, ownership, financing, management, operation or control of any Competitive Business in any capacity in which, in the absence of this Agreement, Confidential Information, Trade Secrets or Goodwill of the Company would reasonably be considered useful.

-"Goodwill" means any tendency of customers, distributors, representatives, employees, or federal, state, local or foreign governmental entities to continue or renew any valuable business relationship with the Company or any Competitive Business with which Executive may be associated, based in whole or in part on past successful relationships with the Company or the lawful efforts of the Company to foster such relationships, and in which Executive, or any personnel reporting directly to Executive, actively participated at any time within eighteen (18) months prior to termination of Executive's employment with the Company or any of its subsidiaries.
+"Goodwill" means any tendency of customers, distributors, representatives, employees, or federal, state, local or foreign governmental entities to continue or renew any valuable business relationship with the Company or any Competitive Business with which Executive may be associated, based in whole or in part on past successful relationships with the Company or the lawful efforts of the Company to foster such relationships, and in which Executive, or any personnel reporting directly to Executive, actively participated at any time within eighteen (18) months prior to termination of Executive's employment with the Company.

 (b) Nonsolicitation.
-During the term of Executive's employment with the Company or any of its subsidiaries and for eighteen (18) months following the termination of such employment for any reason, Executive shall not, directly or indirectly, on behalf of any Competitive Business, either by himself or by providing substantial assistance to others, solicit to terminate employment with the Company or any of its subsidiaries, or to accept or begin employment with or service to any Competitive Business, any employee of the Company whom Executive supervised or about whom Executive gained Confidential Information at any time during the last eighteen (18) months of Executive's employment with the Company or any of its subsidiaries.
+During the term of Executive's employment with the Company and for eighteen (18) months following the termination of such employment for any reason, Executive shall not, directly or indirectly, on behalf of any Competitive Business, either by himself or by providing substantial assistance to others, solicit to terminate employment with the Company, or to accept or begin employment with or service to any Competitive Business, any employee of the Company whom Executive supervised or about whom Executive gained Confidential Information at any time during the last eighteen (18) months of Executive's employment with the Company.

-SECTION 3.
-No Right to Continued Employment.
-Nothing in this Non-Competition Agreement shall confer upon Executive any right to continue in the employ of the Company or shall interfere with or restrict in any way the rights of the Company, which are hereby reserved, to discharge Executive at any time for any reason whatsoever, with or without cause.
+23. No Right to Continued Employment.
+Nothing in this Non-Competition Agreement shall confer upon Executive any right to continue in the employ of the Company or shall interfere with or restrict in any way the rights of the Company, which, subject to the terms of the Employment Agreement, are hereby reserved, to discharge Executive at any time for any reason whatsoever, with or without cause.

-SECTION 4.
-No Conflicting Agreements.
+24. No Conflicting Agreements.
 Executive warrants that Executive is not bound by the terms of a confidentiality agreement, non-competition or other agreement with a third party that would conflict with Executive's obligations hereunder.

-SECTION 5.
 Remedies.